lukuky64/SaC_CATHETER_NAV/sensor_publishing/readme.md

 Ensure that the base data folder is named `Aortic_catheter_project`.

-Change directory to the data folder location:
+Change directory to the data folder location (eg):

 ```bash
 cd ~/Desktop/Aortic_catheter_project